SonarSource/gh-action_jira-create/README.md

 This project is using [Semantic Versioning](https://semver.org/).

-The `master` branch shall not be referenced by end-users, please use tags instead and [Renovate](https://docs.renovatebot.com/) or [Dependabot](https://docs.github.com/en/code-security/dependabot) to stay up to date.
+The `master` branch shall not be referenced by end-users.
+Please use tags instead and [Renovate](https://docs.renovatebot.com/) or [Dependabot](https://docs.github.com/en/code-security/dependabot) to stay up to date.

 ## Contribute